creare-com/podpac/doc/source/developer/specs/nodes.md

     CoordinateError: 'Dimension "lat" not present in requested coordinates with dims ["lon"]'
     ```
     * Because some datasets may be huge, and without information about the subset, the safest behaviour is to throw an exception
+* If the underlying Node has *stacked* dimensions not in the request, raise an exception if the Node native_coordinates contains duplicates for the requested dimensions, otherwise just drop the missing dimension from the coordinates.
+  * eg. Node has `[lat_lon_time]` dimensions, but coordinates only have `['time'`], we can drop the lat and lon portion of the stacked coordinates as long as that doesn't result in duplicate times.
+Note that this doesn't change the dimensionality, but is required for correct xarray broadcasting.
-* If the underlying Node does not have dimensions present in the request, just return without those dimensions
+* If the request has unstacked dimensions not in the Node, just return without those dimensions
     * eg. Node has `['lat', 'lon']` dimensions, but evaluated coordinates have `['time', 'lon', 'lat']` then `UnitsDataArray` will have dimensions `['lon', 'lat']`
     ```python
     >>> node.native_coordinates = Coordinate(lat=45, lon=0, order=['lat', 'lon'])